-Medical terms aside, I’d never heard of this, psychogenic purpura, aka Gardner-Diamond Syndrome, a rare condition where there’s spontaneous painful ecchymosis (bleeding under the skin) following severe stress and/or emotional trauma.
+There was psychogenic purpura, aka Gardner-Diamond Syndrome, a rare condition where spontaneous painful bleeding under the skin follows severe stress and/or emotional trauma.

 The spontaneous bleeding can be from the ear canal, lower eyelids, and tongue, but apparently so rarely from the nose that only one case was noted.
 In that case “anxiety” was diagnosed and treated successfully with 12 sessions of psychotherapy.

 Similar, but different, is hematohidrosis where there’s spontaneous, painless bleeding through unbroken skin after extreme physical and/or mental stress.
 While the bleeding most often comes from sweat glands it’s also associated with nose bleeds.